Process Monitor is a Windows Sysinternals tool that monitors and displays in real-time all file system activity.

 From here you can dig even deeper by going to the tab Stack (Stack) where you can see the individual DLLs associated with the event.

-By default, Process Monitor uses the your computer's memory to store events that are temporary.
-If you go to File > Backing Files (File > Files s), you can specify a file to which the data will be written and saved.
+By default, Process Monitor uses your computer's virtual memory to store events that are temporary.
+If you go to File > Backing Files (File > Backing Files), you can specify a file to write and save the data to.

 It is of course free, portable and you can download from here.